 - Information about yourself: a brief biography, what else you have written, and your qualifications for writing the book you're proposing - why you are the right person to write this book

 - Who is the typical reader, and who is likely to buy the book?
 (These are not necessarily the same: many books are read by students but primarily bought by university libraries; books written for young children are bought for them by adults.)
 Why would they buy it, or why would they prefer your book to other ones on the same subject?
 Would people read it out of personal interest, or for professional reasons?
 Could it be used as a text book, and if so at what level: school, college, postgrad?
-Be specific: very general comments such as "this book will appeal to everyone with an interest in the environment" are not useful because it doesn't give us an indication of how to reach the authors you are aiming at; the only way to reach such a general category would be a national TV advertising campaign (which is never done for a book).
+Be specific: very general comments such as "this book will appeal to everyone with an interest in the environment" are not useful because it doesn't give us an indication of how to reach the readers you're aiming at; the only way to reach such a general category would be a national TV advertising campaign (which is never done for a book).